 Airport Transfers & Travel

-As well as offering transfers from the airport to Chamonix, they also offer an in-resort shuttle service and a taxi service.
+As well as offering transfers from the airport to Chamonix, they also offer an in-resort taxi service and transfers to other towns and resorts within a few hours of Chamonix such as Courmayeur, Verbier, Megeve, Aosta and Annecy.
 Use the quick quote panel on this page to get your quote.

 All of the main car rental companies operate out of Geneva airport.
 Geneva airport has 2 different sectors – the French side and the Swiss side.
 Although your final destination is France, it is easier to hire your car from the Swiss side but check before doing so whether you will be affected by the laws regarding crossing the border in Swiss registered vehicles.
 By exiting the airport from the French side you will have to navigate Geneva city centre, whereas if you exit the airport from the Swiss side you can easily hop straight onto the motorway to Chamonix.
 Geneva Airport Car Hire.